The Adoptee Journey

 There’s lots of evidence to suggest that non-biological offspring are at greater risk of violent abuse.
 In fact a study in 1988 of child homicides in the US concluded that children were approximately 100 times more likely to be killed by a “non-biological parent”.
 However the study only examined the actions of step-parents, co-habitees, or boyfriend/girlfriend of a biological parent.
 And these actions are known to stem from emotionally abusive behaviours such as possession, entitlement, competition or jealousy (to name but a few).
 The same study suggests that humans will invest more in their genetic offspring than they will in their non-biological offspring which means that adopted children would also fall squarely inside this theoretical framework.

 Violence can—unfortunately—be proved.
 There is external evidence.
 Psychological abuse through narcissism or extreme objectification, cannot.
 Not even within biologically related families.
 And as suggested, as is often the case with adoptees, the behavioural impact may greater on them than on their biological counterparts.
 An adopted child has already lost one mother.
-She will most likely make a greater effort to diminish her own sense of self, and feed into the narcissist’s desires just in order to avoid being rejected by the second.
+She will most likely make a greater effort to diminish her own needs, and feed into the narcissist's desires just in order to avoid being rejected by the second.
 She will fawn.
-It is an unconscious choice made, in order to survive.
+It is an unconscious choice made in order to survive, but it comes at a terrible price.
+A loss of the self.